 Canta Rana is not your typical restaurant.
 The spaces are cramped and it could be noisy, especially during peak hours.
 However, that does not stop the locals and the tourists from going there.

 Canta Rana has some of the best ceviches in town that brings tourists and locals from every part of town.
 The atmosphere is more local, which is amazing if you are a traveler that wants to mingle with the natives.

 If you like to enjoy your ceviche in a more pleasant and quiet environment, you should head over to Punto Azul.
 It is a short 10-minute Uber ride from Canta Rana.

 But if you are in the area and would like to try Canta Rana in peace and quiet, I recommend going at off-peak hours.
-There are usually no wait and the atmosphere is calmer.
+There is usually no wait and the atmosphere is calmer.

-A traditional ceviche at Canta Rana costs 35 soles (11USD), same as Punto Azul.
+A traditional ceviche at Canta Rana costs 40 soles.

 - Address: Genova 101, Barranco 15063, Peru